EstebanEstoc/Capgemini-Assistant-for-Working-Position/README.md

   - Detection in real time if we move to a worst posture for our back
   - Detection of the  distance between eyes and screen
   - Detection of the room luminosity
+  - Overworking detection

-Those different detections allow the application to warn the user if he stays too long in a bad position or in a dark room.
-Both could hurt you so the application does the prevention with warning pop-up.
+Those different detections allow the application to warn the user if he stays too long in a bad position or in a dark room and if you stay too long on the computer.
+Three could hurt you so the application does the prevention with warning pop-up.